When light of a certain frequency is incident on a metal ...

 The stopping potential is the voltage that is required to stop the emitted photoelectrons from reaching the anode.
 When the frequency of the light is increased, the kinetic energy of the emitted photoelectrons also increases.
 This means that a higher stopping potential will be required to stop the photoelectrons from reaching the anode

-Which of the following is true of sounds? ...
+Which of the following is not a consequence of a force field? ...